Vidhan Bhavan, Lucknow

 Located in Lucknow, the Vidhan Bhavan is the seat of the bicameral legislature of the Indian state of Uttar Pradesh.
 The lower house is the Vidhan Sabha (Legislative Assembly) and the upper house the Vidhan Parishad (Legislative Council).
-The Vidhan Sabha had 431 members until 1967, but now comprises 403 directly elected members and one nominated member from the Anglo-Indian community.
+The Vidhan Sabha had 431 members until 1967, but now comprises 403 directly elected members.
+Historically, one member from Anglo-Indian committee was nominated to the Vidhan Sabha, but that practice was discontinued in 2020 through 104th Constitutional Amendment Act, 2019.
 The Vidhan Parishad has 100 members.

 Built in 1928, the building was originally called the "Council House".
 It has been home to the legislature since 1937, along with housing other important offices of government.

 History

 In the early 20th century, the capital of what is now the state of Uttar Pradesh was Allahabad; a decision was taken in 1922 to move the capital to Lucknow and to construct a building there to house the Assembly Constituency.
 On 15 December 1922, then Governor of Uttar Pradesh, Spencer Harcourt Butler, laid the foundation of the Vidhan Bhavan.
 The building was designed by Samuel Swinton Jacob and Heera Singh; Singh also drew up the blueprint of the building.
 Butler subsequently monitored the construction of the building.
 The building was completed in little over five years at a cost of ₹21 lakh (1922 cost not adjusted for inflation) and was inaugurated on 21 February 1928.